 We think not.
 And here are just a few good reasons why we think you should consider taking Warren Buffett’s advice and keep investing in property.

 * Property prices are softening relative to recent trends, and in some places are static or even falling.
-It could be a very good time to make ‘cheeky offers’ …. perhaps to those landlords who are getting out.
+They could fall further.
+It could be a very good time to make offers, perhaps to those landlords who are getting out.

 * Housing is still in short supply, and there’s unlikely to be mass new building anytime soon.
 It’s hard to imagine values won’t go up long term.
 Maybe not as much as in the recent past, but still up.

 * Property is still very good value in many parts of the country.
 In 20-30 years people will be amazed that you could buy a whole house for, say, £100,000.

 * Money is ultra-cheap.
 Chances are it will never, ever be as cheap again this century (and even further beyond).
 It seems that lenders still have the appetite to lend.